Protests In Hamburg Block Melania Trump From Attending G20 Spouse Events

 Grote said that some activists were directly attacking officers and that 45 protesters were detained and another 15 were temporarily taken into custody.
 So far, 160 police officers were hurt, most of them slightly, but some also had to be taken to the hospital — one of whom had an eye injury after a firework exploded in front of him.

-"Yesterday, there were big problems," Hamburg resident Kursat Bayazit, 42, said as he was taking a stroll with his 2-year-old daughter in the St. Pauli neighborhood that had seen heavy clashes Thursday night.
+"Yesterday, there were big problems," Hamburg resident Kursat Bayazit, 42, said as he was taking a stroll with his 2-year-old daughter in the St. Pauli neighbourhood that had seen heavy clashes Thursday night.

 The 42-year-old landscaper pointed across the street to a large, burned-out garbage can with an empty fire extinguisher lying nearby and the pungent smell of smoke still in the air.